Home | Browse Topics | Criminal & traffic law | Common crimes | Facing criminal charges for shoplifting

 For a second offence, you’ll probably be charged, but you may then qualify for the police “diversion” scheme.
 This is where the police agree to drop the charges against you if you admit responsibility and satisfy some conditions.
 To get diversion you’ll have to admit the offence, but you’ll be kept out of the court system and won’t get a criminal record (see: “Ways to stay out of court: Diversion and restorative justice”).

 If you can’t get diversion and are convicted in court, this first shoplifting conviction is likely to be dealt with by a fine or a community-based sentence (like community work).
-Alternatively, the judge may order you to “come up for sentence if called upon” during a set time, usually six months or nine months.
+Alternatively, the judge may order you to “come up for sentence if called on” during a set time, usually six months or nine months.
 This means you’re released but must be on good behaviour during that time, otherwise you have to go back to court to be sentenced for the shoplifting offence plus whatever penalty you might get for the latest offence (this is sometimes called a “suspended” sentence or a “good behaviour bond”).

 If you’re convicted, you’ll also have to pay court costs on top of your sentence.